Letri6102/Letri6102/README.md

 - 👋 Hi, I’m LeTri
 - 👀 I’m interested in new tech
-- 🌱 I’m currently learning ReactJS and Python
+- 🌱 I’m currently Computer Science
 - 📫 How to reach me ...

 <!---